ICMR study shows many COVID-19 cases without contact or travel history

 The ICMR study said that COVID-19 positivity among SARI patients has increased from zero before March 14 to 2.6 per cent for the week ending April 2.
 Between March 22 and April 2, when the COVID testing strategy was expanded to include all SARI patients, 102 of the 4,946 samples tested positive.

-The study however said that the data of SARI patients pertained to selected sentinel hospitals, predominantly in the public sector ones in urban areas and it may not be representative of the entire district, state or country.
+The study, however, said that the data of SARI patients pertained to selected sentinel hospitals, predominantly in the public sector ones in urban areas and it may not be representative of the entire district, state or country.
 However the trend on COVID-19 positivity among SARI patients could provide reliable information about its spread in the area, the report also said.